DevAgnihotri/MCA_Sem_2/DSA/Questions.md

 2. **Tree Traversals**
     1. Write recursive algorithms for Pre-Order, Post-Order, and In-Order traversals of a binary tree.
     2. Short note on tree traversal.
+    3. Discuss the concept of inorder *successor* and inorder *predecessor* in a Binary Search Tree.

 3. **Memory Representation**
     1. Give static and dynamic memory representation of a binary tree.